garrardkitchen/bizLogic/README.md

 bizLogic
 ========

-An RoR to facilitate the capture and organisation of application logic
+An RoR app to facilitate both the capture of, and, the structuring of application logic